rotundasoftware/steamer/README.md

 ### Container reference

 Containers have an initializer and three methods, `add`, `reset`, and `stuff`, which are analogous to the corresponding `boat` methods.
-It is easy to make your own container types.
-For instance, here is an implementation of the redis container we used above:
+Let's see how the redis container we used above might be implemented.

 ```javascript
 var steamer = require( 'steamer' );